About Family Business

 The UK’s family businesses come in all sizes, sectors, and from all regions.
 Many of these businesses have been operating for hundreds of years, and their longevity and enduring success are testament to their innovative and long term outlook.

-Two thirds of UK businesses are family owned - 4.8 million in total, of which over 18,000 are medium and large businesses.
+There are 4.8 million family businesses in the UK, of which over 18,000 are medium and large businesses.

 They generate over a quarter of UK GDP.
 In 2017, the family business sector paid £182 billion in tax, more than the annual NHS budget.